-While the size of the average farm has grown larger, more specialized and more capital intensive, a number of other significant changes in the agriculture and food sector have also been taking place.
+While the average farm has been becoming larger, more specialized and more capital intensive, a number of other significant changes in the agriculture and food sector have also been taking place.
 Among the most important has been the emergence of the processing, distribution and retail (PDR) elements of the food production system as the primary sources of profit in the system.
 Food processing, transportation, wholesaling and retailing activities now account for approximately 90% of the price consumers pay for food.
 This outcome reflects what has been described as a "distancing" of consumers from the sources of their food, as food becomes a standardized global commodity, processed to facilitate extended storage periods and shipping over large distances.

-The industrial agri-food system has also been characterized by growing concentration of firms engaged in the purchase, processing, distribution and retailing of food products on a global scale.
-There is a similar pattern among the firms providing the inputs for industrial agriculture, such as specialized seeds, pesticides and fertilizers.
-This trend has been reinforced by the increasing use of hybridized seed stocks which, unlike open-pollinated seeds, do not breed true, and therefore require the farmer to return to the supplier and purchase new seed each year.21
+The industrial agri-food system has also been characterized by growing concentration among the firms engaged in the purchase, processing, distribution and retailing of food products on a global scale.
+There is a similar pattern among the firms providing the inputs for industrial agriculture, such as specialized seeds, and pesticides and fertilizers.
+This trend has been reinforced by the increasing use of hybridized seed stocks which, unlike open-pollinated seeds, do not breed true, and therefore require the farmer to return to the supplier and purchase new seed each year.19

 A more recent development has been the movement towards full vertical integration by large agribusiness firms.
-Firms increasingly act as the sole suppliers of inputs to, and purchasers of outputs from, individual farmers.
-Strategies of this nature are intended to reduce the risks borne by the agribusiness firm by ensuring full control of the food production system.22 These trends are predominant in the poultry industry, and are becoming evident in the pork, beef, vegetable and grain industries as well.23

-Many of the emerging applications of biotechnology in the agricultural field appear to be intended to reinforce the implementation of this vertical integration strategy.
-This is especially evident in those applications which facilitate the industrial processing, storage and transportation of food products.24 It is present in the tailoring of seeds to respond to specific brands of fertilizers and to tolerate particular brands of herbicide or insecticide as well.25 c) Agriculture and Public Policy
+Firms increasingly act as the sole supplier of inputs to, and purchaser of outputs from, individual farmers.
+Strategies of this nature are intended to reduce the risks bourn by the agribusiness firm by ensuring full control of the food production system.20 Many of the emerging applications of biotechnology in the agricultural field appear to be intended to reinforce the implementation of this strategy.
+This is especially evident in those applications designed to facilitate the industrial processing, storage and transportation of food products,21 and in the tailoring of seeds to respond to specific brands of fertilizers and to be resistant to particular brands of herbicide or insecticide.22 c) Agriculture and Public Policy

-These overall trends in the direction of higher productivity, greater specialization, increased reliance on external inputs, and greater concentration of ownership, have been strongly reinforced by the agricultural policies of governments in the United States26 and Canada27 during the post-war period.
-Agricultural policy in the United States and Canada is often described as the sum of the various subsidy programs offered by governments.28 This structure has emerged on a piecemeal basis, in response to specific problems, rather than as a result of a comprehensive vision.29

-However, the combined effect of these programs has been to provide strong incentives to push for higher yields, and an increasing dependency on artificial inputs.
-This has been especially true of income stabilization programs30 and production subsidies.31 The emphasis of these programs has been on increased productivity, not long-term environmental sustainability.
-Production subsidies affecting both input (water, fertilizers, energy, pesticides, transportation, etc.) and output prices cause serious distortions in the market and discourage the proper allocation of agricultural resources.32 In addition, the provision of subsidies for specific commodities tends to promote monocultures in these commodities.33
+These overall trends in the direction of higher productivity, greater specialization, increased reliance on external inputs, and greater concentration, have been strongly reinforced by the agricultural policies pursued by governments in the United States and Canada24 in the post-war period.
+Agricultural policy in the United States and Canada is often described as the sum of the various subsidy programs offered by governments.25 In general, these programs have provided strong incentives to push for high yields, increasing dependency on artificial inputs.
+This has been especially true of income stabilization programs26 and production subsidies.27 The emphasis of these programs has been on increased productivity, not long-term environmental sustainability.